The Kardashian Kids - All Their Ages, Names And Who They Belong To

-From Kourtney Kardashian’s children to Kim’s kids with Kanye West - if you're confused now that there is an army of mini-Kardashians, we've got you covered.
+From Kourtney Kardashian’s children to Kim’s kids with Kanye West - if you're confused about the Kardashian family tree now that there is an army of mini-Kardashians, we've got you covered.

 The Kardashians, including Kim, Kourtney and Khloe are slowly repopulating the Earth, so it's no surprise if you feel a little bit sorry for Kris Jenner around Christmas time with all these kids to buy for (though, let's be honest, she can afford it).